benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             "what's new"
         )

-    local updateLines = {
+    local updatesList = {
+        "anti fling is way lighter now",
+        "anti fling doesnt scan everybody every frame", "anti fling reacts to new parts and respawns", "spin bot doesnt fight normal movement anymore", "gun drop pickup is in sheriff",
+        "auto gun pickup uses a cached GunDrop",
-        "coin farm only grabs fully visible coins now", "even slightly transparent coins get skipped",
-        "coin farm moves 9 studs under the coin", "then shoots straight up and straight back down", "maincoin cache keeps the farm lighter",
+        "coin farm only grabs fully visible coins", "coin farm moves 9 studs under coins",
-        "coin collision scan doesnt run every frame anymore", "support platform stays collidable",
-        "pc / phone picker actually looks like a pc and phone now", "esp can still be turned on and off",
-        "coin bag reset still only works on visible text", "anti fling is still in utility"
-    }
+        "coin farm shoots up and drops back down", "MainCoin objects are cached to reduce lag", "coin bag full only resets when the text is visible", "pc and phone picker has actual device icons" }

-    for _, line in ipairs(updateLines) do
+    for _, text in ipairs(updatesList) do
         create("TextLabel", {
             Size =
                 UDim2.new(